-About ten kilometres from Port Vila (Vanuatu) is the Mele Cascades.
-It’s more of a stroll than a hike, but there’s lots of clear swimming holes to stop at and the waterfall at the end is impressive.
-Avoid at all costs visiting when there’s a cruise ship in town, otherwise there’s a good chance you’ll have the place to yourself if you go early or late in the day.
+Mele Cascades is about ten kilometres from Port Vila (Vanuatu): it’s more of a stroll than a hike, but there ate lots of clear swimming holes to stop at and the waterfall at the end is impressive.
+Avoid at all costs visiting when there’s a cruise ship in town as it will be packed, otherwise there’s a good chance you’ll have the place to yourself if you go early or late in the day.

-You’ll need to pay an entry fee near the start (2,000 VT or about USD$18 per person).
+You’ll need to pay an entry fee near the start (2,000 VT or about USD$18 per person in 2019).
 You can also pay a bit more to get a guide, or join a slightly more expensive guided tour from Port Vila.
 There’s a cafe, picnic area and an artificial beach near the start of the walk.
+(The prices increased significantly around 2017 when the Mele Cascades were sold by their traditional owners to a Chinese consotrium

-There’s immediately a small pool and some small cascades next to the path.
-There was a a decent flow of water: I’d heard that for many months earlier in the year the river had been virtually dry.
+As you set out there’s immediately a small pool and some small cascades next to the path.
+There was a a decent flow of water, but I’d heard that for many months earlier in the year the river had been virtually dry.

-Once you leave the building at the bottom, it does feel a little more like a bush track – although ones with stairs for the steeper sections!
+Once you leave the building at the bottom, it does feel a little more like a bush track – although a bushwalk with concrete stairs on the steeper sections!

 After the initial up to a low ridge, there’s a wide but unmarked track that leads to a lookout – it’s only a hundred metres or so from the main track.